rchain/rchain/node/README.md

 ### 2.1 The Node
 By default when you execute the program, it will fire up a running node instance.
 That instance will become either a bootstrap node (see `--standalone` flag) or will try to connect to existing bootstrap.

 Node will instantiate a peer-to-peer network.
-It will either connect to some already existing node in the network (called bootstrap node) or will create a new network (essentially acting as bootstrap node).
-Note that this release prints a great deal of diagnostic information.
+It will either connect to some already existing node in the network (called bootstrap node) or will create a new network (essentially acting as bootstrap node). __Note__ This release prints a great deal of diagnostic information.

 An RChain node is addressed by an "rnode address", which has the following form